smcmahon35/diffOSM/README.md

 # diffOSM
 This project focuses on using open street map data to locate points of interest using a tag at any location.
 For example in this code I use open street map to find data of chicago and I use the tag = "school" to find all K-12 schools in the chicagoland area.
 I then use this data to create a grid/map of chicago highlighting the areas with the least/most schools.
 In this project I also compare data given from other shp files to the open street map data and compare the differences between the datasets.

-Link to shp file to test cmap data in the ChicagoLand Area: https://datahub.cmap.illinois.gov/dataset/land-use-inventory-for-northeast-illinois-2015

 <h1> Required Libraries</h1>